Chehmet/Quran_chat_assistant/README.md

 ### Features

 - **Document Retrieval**: Efficient retrieval of Quranic [tafseer](https://huggingface.co/datasets/M-AI-C/quran_tafseer) (I use Sarwar, as it's the most accurate according to my studies) through the FAISS document store.
+- **Questions and answers dataset**: [This dataset](https://huggingface.co/datasets/nazimali/quran-question-answer-context) contains 1224 questions with answers from Quran, so If your question is in this dataset, answer will be more accurate.
 - **Embedding-Based Search**: Uses embeddings to ensure contextually accurate responses to queries.
 - **Multiprocessing and FastAPI**: Utilizes Uvicorn’s multiprocessing and asynchronous capabilities to handle concurrent requests.
 - **Customizable Configuration**: Easily modify settings to tailor database and FAISS index paths.